Relayer: Background

 In April 1974, the Yes line-up of singer Jon Anderson, bassist Chris Squire, guitarist Steve Howe, keyboardist Rick Wakeman, and drummer Alan White wrapped their 1973–1974 tour in support of their previous album, Tales from Topographic Oceans (1973).
 The album had been a success for the band, reaching number one in the UK for two weeks, and became the first to be certified gold by the British Phonographic Industry based solely on pre-orders.
-Despite the group's success, during recording, Wakeman informed the band of his decision to leave at its conclusion following his disagreements and frustration with the direction the band had taken with the album, with its esoteric concept and its double length which he believed caused the material to suffer as a result.
-Wakeman confirmed his departure in May 1974, and the news was made public on 8 June.
+Despite the success, Wakeman informed the band of his decision to leave midway into the tour, following his disagreements and frustration with the direction the band had taken with the album.
+His exit was made public on 8 June, and he resumed his already successful solo career.

-Reduced to a four-piece, Yes retreated to Farmyard Studios, owned by drummer Trevor Morais, in Little Chalfont, Buckinghamshire, and started working on new songs.
-After some material had been written, auditions for a new keyboardist began which involved about eight players, including Jean Roussel, Eddie Jobson, Nick Glennie-Smith of Wally, and Greek musician and composer Vangelis.
+Reduced to a four-piece, Yes retreated to Farmyard Studios, a rehearsal and recording facility owned by drummer Trevor Morais in Little Chalfont, Buckinghamshire, and worked on new songs.
+After some material had been arranged, auditions for a new keyboardist began and around eight players were invited, including Jean Roussel, Eddie Jobson, Nick Glennie-Smith, and Greek musician and composer Vangelis.
 Others were flown in from the US and Germany.
-Anderson had become a fan of Vangelis and visited his Paris flat when Yes were in town performing Tales from Topographic Oceans.
-Vangelis agreed to an audition, but Yes found he was non-committal to the role and too strong a personality for a group.
-Phil Carson, an Atlantic Records manager and associate of the band, said that Vangelis "tried out Yes but it didn't really gel ...
-Vangelis wouldn't get on a plane and wouldn't fly anywhere and Yes were about to go on tour."
-The possibility of Vangelis joining the band was also affected by a rejection from the Musicians Union.
-Soon after, Melody Maker reporter and band biographer Chris Welch suggested that the band try Patrick Moraz, a Swiss musician and film composer with a background in jazz and classical music, and a member of the progressive and jazz fusion trio Refugee.
-Less than a week later, Moraz accepted an invitation from Brian Lane, the band's manager, to an audition.
-Moraz was a fan of the band and had previously met them during their tour of Switzerland in 1969.
+Anderson was a fan of Vangelis and visited his Paris flat several months earlier when Yes were in town performing Tales from Topographic Oceans.
+Vangelis agreed to an audition and shipped his keyboards to the rehearsal studio, but the group discovered he was non-committal about the role and too strong a personality for a group.
+Atlantic Records vice president Phil Carson added that his fear of flying caused further complications, and a subsequent rejection from the Musicians Union ended the possibility of Vangelis joining the band.
+Melody Maker reporter Chris Welch suggested that the band try Patrick Moraz, a Swiss musician and film composer with a background in jazz and classical music, and a member of the progressive and jazz fusion trio Refugee.
+Within a week Moraz accepted an invitation from Brian Lane, the band's manager, to an audition.
+Moraz was a fan of the band and had met the original line-up in Switzerland in 1969.